edmodlabs/techsummer-site-master/src/docs/1.0.0/unit2/how_does_360_work.md

 To share any of your images, click the 'Share' button in Vizor.
 This will create a URL you can send to others.
 Send the link to a friend and they can open up the link from a smartphone or another computer browser to see your image!

-If your school has access to Facebook and you have your teacher's permission, you can also post the images.
-Facebook will automatically detect your image as a 360-degree image and do the rest of the magic.
+You can also post images on Facebook.
+Facebook will automatically detect your image as a 360 image and do the rest of the magic.
 You can post the images directly to your wall, or to a friend's page.

 <div class="alert_green">
   <div style="text-align:center">
   	<strong>Try It Yourself </strong>
   </div>
-  If you are completing the project as a TechStart Student Innovator at your school and you have teacher permission, post a 360-image of your classroom to the [Techstart Student Facebook group](https://www.facebook.com/groups/ts.students.arkansas/)
+  If you are completing the project as a TechStart Student Innovator at your school and you have teacher permission, post a 360 image of your classroom to the [Techstart Student Facebook group](https://www.facebook.com/groups/ts.students.arkansas/)
 </div>

 ## Conclusion